-- claims handling activities of certain space and aviation risks assumed by SCOR Europe have been outsourced to companies located in France and in the UK, that are specialized underwriting agencies.
-A SCOR underwriting manager specialized in the review of these risks monitors these outsourced relationships closely, through attendance at regular technical meetings, reporting and audits; - underwriting and claims handling activities of certain "Change of Ownership" risks assumed by SCOR Europe have been outsourced to specialized underwriting and claims handling agencies located in Norway.
-Regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager; - underwriting and claims handling activities of certain transactional risks assumed by SCOR Europe have been outsourced to a specialized agency located in Germany; Regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager.
+- underwriting and claims handling activities of certain "Change of Ownership" risks assumed by SCOR Europe have been outsourced to specialized underwriting and claims handling agencies located in Norway.
+Regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager; - underwriting and claims handling activities of certain transactional risks assumed by SCOR Europe have been outsourced to a specialized agency located in Germany; regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager; - underwriting and claims handling activities of certain trade credit risks have been outsourced by SCOR Europe to a specialized underwriting and claims handling agency located in France.
+A SCOR underwriting manager specialized in the review of these risks monitors this relationship closely, through attendance at regular technical meetings, reporting, and audits.